MASCHIO... more tines for more tilth

 EASY MAINTENANCE is a feature built into every Maschio product and is considered to be an essential element of the design process.
 Maschio make it their mission to make machines that are easy to maintain and operate.
 The Power Harrow “Quick Fit” tines are a prime example of this philosophy, allowing the tines to be changed in seconds.
 “Easy rotor access” is another example whereby the rotor bearings and seals can be accessed without the need to strip the complete transmission trough.

-OPICO have been working with Maschio Gaspardo S.p.A since 2011 and have built up a nationwide dealer network for the Maschio Gaspardo range of products including UNICO plough, rotary cultivators, grain drills, precision drills, flail mowers and hedge cutters.
-OPICO prides itself on delivering excellent service back-up and works closely with Maschio Gaspardo in developing and testing products for the UK market.
+OPICO have been working with Maschio Gaspardo S.p.A since 2011 and have built up a nationwide dealer network for the Maschio Gaspardo range of products including ploughs, rotary cultivators, grain drills, precision drills and flail mowers OPICO prides itself on delivering excellent service back-up and works closely with Maschio Gaspardo in developing and testing products for the UK market.
 Each year OPICO runs a programme of dealer sales and service training to make sure that all Maschio Gaspardo customers are fully supported in the UK.

 As with any machine the strength of the chassis or in this case trough is critical because it is what all the other components are mounted on and what holds the machine together.
 Maschio’s double-skinned trough makes the harrow more rigid and prevents it from twisting or bending, without any significant increase in weight.
 The double-skinned trough, featuring an exclusive design, is made from high-strength steel.

 Made in house by Maschio, the central, side or transfer gearboxes are all built with as few gears as possible, reducing friction in favour of lower fuel consumption.
 The bevel gears feature large gears with helical teeth: increasing the contact surface reduces the play inside the gearbox - the key component that transmits power through the working parts of the machine.